A sighly more complex data app

 • Execute SQL queries interactively

-This example highlights Bauplan’s design principle of embedding core platform operations into other applications, showcasing the flexibility and programmability of the Bauplan Python SDK.
+This example highlights bauplan’s design principle of embedding core platform operations into other applications, showcasing the flexibility and programmability of the bauplan Python SDK.